Using the connector

 -H "Content-Type:application/json" \

---data '{"action":"renew","account":"demo2"}' \
+--data '{"action":"renew","account":"ENROLL_API_ACCOUNT"}' \

 --region=us-central1

-Renew all revoked certificates (for all aliases)
+Renew all certificates using HTTPS

 curl -X POST -H "Authorization: Bearer $(gcloud auth print-identity-token)" \